-The Classic Setup mode provides detailed BIOS settings.
-You can press the arrow keys on your keyboard to move among the items and press <Enter> to accept or enter a sub-menu.
+On the main menu of the BIOS Setup program, press arrow keys to move among the items and press <Enter> to accept or enter a sub-menu.
 Or you can use your mouse to select the item you want.
-Easy Mode allows users to quickly view their current system information or to make adjustments for optimum performance.
-In Easy Mode, you can use your mouse to move through configuration items.

-When the system is not stable as usual, select the Load Optimized Defaults item to set your system to its defaults.
-The BIOS Setup menus described in this chapter are for reference only and may differ by BIOS version.
+- When the system is not stable as usual, select the Load Optimized Defaults item to set your system to its defaults. - The BIOS Setup menus described in this chapter are for reference only and may differ by BIOS version.